bombasticSlacks/Aspirant/Game/Bastion.md

 #TODOcopy

 ### Basic
-#### Armed To The Teeth
-#TODOmigrate
-You can carry twice the consumables or ammo in the same amount of size on your belt.
-So, as an example, if 10 arrows are 2 size, you may carry 20 arrows as 2 size.

 #### Cross Arm Block
 You may spend a reaction to force an incoming attack to hit you in one of your arms.
 You do not get to further defend against the attack.

-#### Head Down
-#TODOmigrate
-If you move during your turn, enemies suffer a -2 to hit you with ranged attacks until your next turn.

 #### Perfect Fit
 Suits of armour you wear have 1 additional integrity.